 Adversity, Trauma, and Toxic Stress is a priority area of the Coos County Community Health Improvement Plan (CHP).
-The focus includes abuse and neglect, living in poverty, incarceration, family separation and exposure to racism and discrimination.
+The focus includes abuse and neglect, living in poverty, incarceration, family separation, and exposure to racism and discrimination.
 Experiences such as these have lifelong negative effects on the health of individuals and families.
 The Coos County Community Health Assessment (CHA) highlighted the following data points for Coos County:

-- Nearly 1 in 4 youth in Coos County report being intentionally hit or physically hurt by an adult in 2017. - Child abuse reports are trending upward. - Coos County is the 3rd highest county in the state for the number of children in foster care. - 21% of the youth in the county are considered disconnected.
+- Nearly 1 in 4 youth in Coos County report being intentionally hit or physically hurt by an adult. - Child abuse reports are trending upward. - Coos County is the 5th highest county in the state for the number of children in foster care.
+Which is down from previous measurements of 3rd. - 21% of the youth in the county are considered disconnected.